IgniteUI/igniteui-docfx/jp/components/texthighlight.md

     </igx-input-group>
 </div>
 ```
 Then, we will add a paragraph with text and the IgxTextHighlight directive.
 Note that, since we need to bind the value input to the text in the paragraph, we will also use interpolation for the paragraph's text.
-The column, row and page inputs are usefull when you have multiple containers and can be left at 0 for our example.
+The column, row and page inputs are useful when you have multiple containers and can be left at 0 for our example.
 Another noteworthy thing is that the search container (in our case the paragraph element) needs to be the only child in its parent container and because of this we need the surrounding div element.

 ```html
 <div>